neha45556/rshell/README.md

 The class **_Paren_** derived from Base changes the precedence of the execution of commands,connectors, and grouped commands.

 The class **_MultCmd_** has a vector of type Base* called CommandLine which identifies whether the input has multiple commands.
-This class derives from the Base class and has functionality which keeps tracks of what is inside the Parentheses.
+This class derives from the Base class and has functionality which keeps tracks of what is inside the precedence operator ().

 # Test Command